Algernon Percy, 6th Duke of Northumberland: Background

+Northumberland attended Eton College.
+He owned 186,000 acres with 181,000 in Northumberland and the remainder in Surrey, Middlesex and Durham.

 Political career

 Northumberland sat in the House of Commons as Member of Parliament for Bere Alston between 1831 and 1832 and for Northumberland North between 1852 and 1865.
-He served Civil Lord of the Admiralty between 1858 and 1859 and as Paymaster-General and Vice-President of the Board of Trade in 1859 in Lord Derby's second government.
+He served Civil Lord of the Admiralty between 1858 and 1859 and as Paymaster General and Vice-President of the Board of Trade in 1859 in Lord Derby's second government.
 The latter year he was also sworn of the Privy Council.

 In 1867 he succeeded in the dukedom on the death of his father and entered the House of Lords.
 He joined the Earl of Beaconsfield's second government as Lord Privy Seal in 1878, with a seat in the cabinet, a post he held until the fall of the government in 1880.

 Northumberland was also Lord Lieutenant of Northumberland between 1877 and 1899.
 He was made a Knight of the Garter in 1886.

 Family

 Northumberland married Louisa, daughter of Henry Drummond, in 1845.
 She died in December 1890.
 Northumberland survived her by nine years and died in January 1899, aged 88.
 The Duke and his wife were buried in the Percy family vault in Westminster Abbey.
 He was succeeded in the dukedom by his eldest son, Henry, Earl Percy.
 Northumberland's second son Lord Algernon Percy was also a politician.

 At the Percy seat Alnwick Castle, Northumberland, he enlisted Anthony Salvin to do considerable interior works in the neo-Gothic style, and purchased the collection of paintings amassed by the Roman painter Vincenzo Camuccini, to add to the pictures at Alnwick, swelled by the collection formerly at Northumberland House, The Strand, London, which was demolished in 1874.